nadyakant/Data_Analyst_Portfolio/README.md

 ## Tableau Visualization

-The [Shark Attacks by Country](https://public.tableau.com/app/profile/nadya.kant/viz/SharkAttacks1900-2020/Dashboard1) dashboard focuses on the number of accidents, whether they were provoked or unprovoked, fatal or non-fatal, what's the average age of a person being attacked and etc. By selecting a country on the responsive map, you will get results for the current region.
+The [Shark Attacks by Country](https://public.tableau.com/app/profile/nadya.kant/viz/SharkAttacks1900-2020/Dashboard1) dashboard focuses on the number of accidents, whether they were provoked or unprovoked, fatal or non-fatal, what's the average age of a person being attacked and the number of cases by year.
+By selecting a country on the responsive map, you will get results for the current region.

 ![Dashboard](https://raw.githubusercontent.com/nadyakant/Data_Analyst_Portfolio/main/PNGs/Shark%20Attacks%20by%20Country%20(1900%20-%202020)%20_%20Tableau%20Public.png)